olinml2024/olinml2024.github.io/assignments/assignment05/assignment05.markdown

 * [Log loss](/assignments/assignment04/assignment04?showAllSolutions=true#probability-and-the-log-loss)

-# Logistic Regression (top-down)
+# The Logistic Regression Model

-<p style="color: red;">Let's modify this to be something more simple.</p>

-In the last part of the [notebook that you started in class](https://colab.research.google.com/drive/1AOUbSKhEvoSTzu_UNm-kq1SBrmmXPHVl?usp=sharing), you saw a quick implementation of logistic regression to classify if a person was looking to the left or to the right.

-In this assignment we will formalize the binary classification problem and dig the theory behind `logistic regression`.
-You will also see that the logistic regression algorithm is a very natural extension of linear regression.
-Our plan for getting there is going to be pretty similar to what we did for linear regression.

-* Build some mathematical foundations
-* Introduce logistic regression from a top-down perspective
-* Learn about logistic regression from a bottom-up perspective
+In class we went over a simple application of logistic regression to the Titanic Dataset.
+So you have it handy, here is a link to the [notebook from class](https://colab.research.google.com/drive/1xpGvY-kg7-HOC7_To0nMZIOOHQ_Yxd89?usp=sharing).
+You don't have to do anything with this notebook for this assignment, but we wanted you to have it handy.

 {% capture content %}
 ## Recall